 To be eligible for this visa, the applicant must hold an advanced degree in arts, science or business or prove exceptional ability in any of these fields.

-Labour certification is not required if the applicant has a national interest waiver.
-The applicant’s spouse and unmarried children under the age of 21 years may apply alongside for E-21 or E-22 visas.
+Labor certification is not required if the applicant has a national interest waiver.
+The applicant’s spouse and unmarried children under the age of 21 may apply alongside the applicant for E-21 or E-22 visas.

 Employment-Based Immigrant Visa Third Preference: EB-3